This resource has been updated as part of the veterinary review process as of December 14, 2021.

 In addition to the strategies listed throughout this resource, there are some other strategies and products you may want to look into when thinking about how to manage barber pole worm and protect your residents.
 These include:

-- High Condensed Tannin Plants– Plants such as sericea lespedeza, sainfoin, and big trefoil that contain condensed tannins can be beneficial in managing worms.
-Research has focused on sericea lespedeza, with studies showing that it reduces parasite loads in sheep and goats.
+- High Condensed Tannin Plants– Plants such as Sericea lespedeza, sainfoin, and big trefoil that contain condensed tannins can be beneficial in managing worms.
+Research has focused on Sericea lespedeza, with studies showing that it reduces parasite loads in sheep and goats.
 You may consider incorporating some of these plants into your residents’ living spaces, and your local cooperative extension office should be able to offer recommendations for plants suitable in your area, but we recommend you also have a discussion with your veterinarian or a nutritionist about which plants to use and in what proportion.
-Keep in mind much of this information comes from production settings where they are likely primarily caring for females and intact males.
+Keep in mind much of this information comes from agricultural settings where they are likely primarily caring for females and intact males.
 Any time you make dietary changes, it’s important to consider any unintended consequences that may arise.
 When caring for male sheep and goat residents, be sure to investigate if a particular change might increase your residents’ risk of developing urinary calculi and potentially life-threatening urinary blockages.

 Managing barber pole worm is complicated and requires implementing multiple strategies.
 By understanding the life cycle of this parasite and how drug resistance develops, you will be better able to identify ways to reduce your residents’ exposure to this parasite and avoid practices that speed resistance.
 As mentioned in the beginning of this resource, be sure to keep up-to-date about the most recent recommendations for barber pole worm management and treatment so that you are best able to slow resistance and protect your residents from parasitic disease.